 Teeth with even the smallest chips or cracks are more likely to develop tooth decay and root canal infections.
 Once the enamel of the tooth is compromised, bacteria can spread to the inner pulp of the tooth.
 Thus creating a painful infection inside the tooth root.
 Treating a crack or chip can prevent the need for a root canal or tooth extraction.

 Dr. Chibb encourages preventive measures to protect teeth from damage or injury.
 Owings Mills Dental Care offers sports mouthguards, tooth bonding, and restorative dentistry to prevent and repair damaged teeth.
-Regular visits to our Owings Mill dentist office for routine dental check-ups can allow Dr. Chibb to locate signs of damage in the earliest stages.
+Regular visits to our Owings Mills dentist office for routine dental check-ups can allow Dr. Chibb to locate signs of damage in the earliest stages.
 For a chance at conservative dental treatment, without the need for tooth extraction, get your tooth damage addressed today.

 - Dental Bonding: Chips and cracks can be conservatively and efficiently treated using a procedure called dental bonding.
 This is a semi-permanent cosmetic treatment option.
 Dental bonding can repair minor blemishes in as little as a single dental visit.
 Dr. Chibb molds the bonding material to the tooth creating a beautiful, natural aesthetic and sealing out bacteria.